 I have read many reviews and spoken to fellow chicken owners who have tried the natural methods as well.
 Birds, just like any other animal, just like you and me, will still get ill no matter our best laid plans.
 Sometimes we have to take the stronger stuff.
 I haven’t administered any more “strong stuff”, because I haven’t seen any indication that I need to.
 I continue to put ACV in their water once a month; (1 TBSP per 1 gallon each day for 1 week X once a month.
 Since we have ducks I add Brewer’s yeast, which has the garlic in it.
 So I don’t have to add any extra.

 Either Ivermectin applied topically (0.2 – 0.4 mg per kg topically at their shoulders where they can’t reach and once more in 2 weeks,) or Wormout gel added to their water (2 pumps of the gel per 1 1/3 cup of water) are the best options if there is an infestation; remember you shouldn’t eat or sell any of the eggs from your flock till the treatment is ended.
-Ivermectin treatment lasts a month, and Wormout gel treatment is 2 weeks.
+Ivermectin dosing is 2 times in one month, so you can’t eat the eggs for 2 weeks each dosage.
+And since Wormout gel dosage is just once in their water, you only go 2 weeks refraining from eating and selling the eggs.
 After that start a monthly preventative of 1 TBSP ACV per 1 gallon of water daily for 1 week with garlic sprinkled in their food.